Benjythebee/CV_interactive_map/README.md

 To convert Cryptovoxels' coordinates to [X,Y], just divide the CV's coords by 100.

 For more info on leaflet functions: [the Leaflet Documentation](https://leafletjs.com/reference-1.6.0.html#map-methods-for-modifying-map-state)

+The rest of the script element is for markers and popups

  The content of the popup is in:
  ```